 The Company accounts for government assistance and subsidies as income from the government as they are payments to enable the Company to further its objectives by continuing to employ its existing staff during the COVID-19 pandemic.
-These are mainly JobKeeper payments.
+These are mainly JobKeeper payments and cash flow boosts as part of the Government's response to COVID-19.
 The related amounts paid to employees are recognised as employee benefit expenses.